MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 Once authenticated, you can begin to interact with Vault.

-## Adding and Retrieving a Secret in Vault
+## Adding and retrieving secrets in Vault

 To store a secret in Vault, we can use the `vault kv put` command.